GST - To register or not to register - that is the question, by Stewart Russell

-If the annual turnover (excluding exempt income) either is or is expected to be greater than $60,000 per year, then you are required to register for GST.
+If the annual turnover (excluding exempt income) either is, or is expected to be, greater than $60,000 per year, then you are required to register for GST.

-Now let’s assume that turnover is initially going to be below $60,000.
+Now let’s assume turnover is initially going to be below $60,000.
 There is no obligation to register for GST, but you may want to register voluntarily.

-If you decide to register for GST to be able to claim the GST you have paid, you must charge GST on your sales or services.
+If you decide to register for GST, to be able to claim the GST you have paid, you must charge GST on your sales or services.

 The most important question is – who are your customers?
 If they are other GST-registered businesses, then it is more likely that you will want to be GST-registered.
 You can charge your price and add GST, as the business customer will claim back the GST from the IRD.